 - Starter (Level II) - The central point of the Starter’s role is to ensure a fair start for all swimmers.
 The Starter and the Referee must work as a team to ensure fair and consistent starts throughout the session.

 - Referee (Level III) - In this clinic, you will learn the role of Referee (the General Manager).
 The Referee is in charge of all aspects of the “field of play”.
 The Referee clinic should be taken once most Level III requirements are achieved (see certification process).
 This position will require more mentoring and experience before evaluations are conducted.
 The Clinic also touches on the role of the Competition Coordinator (meet referee).
 It is recommended to attend this clinic every two years to ensure referees are up-to-date with current rules and regulations.

 The Official Certification Card

-Once you have taken the Intro to Swimming Officiating and answered the questionnaire, you will be given an Officials Certification Card (OCC).
-It is important to keep this card in a safe place as it will help with your development as Swimming Official.
+Once you have taken the Intro to Swimming Officiating and answered the questionnaire, you may be given an Officials Certification Card (OCC).
 Make sure to bring this card with you when you attend a clinic.
 The course conductor will initial and date the appropriate clinic information once the clinic is done and you have completed the questionnaire.The first column has the clinic name, the middle column is for when you have taken the clinic and the last column is for your on-deck evaluations.
 The card has a front (displayed here) and back portion.
-The card will be used to record all clinic attendance and on-deck evaluations and other requirements as well as when levels of certification are achieved.
-It will be important for the official to keep their Club Official Administrator informed of any new additions to the Certification Card in order for the official's record to be updated on the Swimming Canada registration system.
+It is important for the official to keep their Club Official Administrator informed of any new additions to the Certification Card in order for the official's record to be updated on the Swimming Canada registration system.